The best credit cards for a poor credit rating.

 There are over 60 million credit cards in circulation in the UK, and it's only natural that you may need one.

-If you've got bad credit or no credit file, you may find it challenging to be accepted for a credit card.
-You're not doomed; plenty of options are available to help you improve a low credit score.
+If you've got bad credit score or no credit history, you may find it harder to get accepted for a credit card.
+But there are still plenty of options available to you.

 ---|---|---|